jianheACM/CATChem/docs/developer-guide/core/error-handling.md

-# Error Handling
+# Error Handling Developer Guide

 CATChem implements a comprehensive error handling system that provides robust error management, graceful degradation, and detailed error reporting.
+Everything you need to know about the error handling system to develop, modify, and extend CATChem is described in this guide.

 ## Overview